Ybalrid/ChaTTY/README.md

 ## Client configuration

 ChaTTY take as first argument the hostname/ip address of the server it will attempt to connect to.
+The second argument is the port to use.